Kubernetes Network Policy Egress: RDS & External Services

 • Cloud metadata endpoint left open.
 A deny-by-default egress policy should explicitly not re-allow 169.254.169.254.
 Locking down the metadata endpoint to stop credential exfiltration is one of the biggest reasons to adopt egress policies at all.

 • Policy applied on a CNI that ignores egress.
 Confirm your plugin actually enforces egress; a policy on a non-enforcing CNI is documentation, not security.
+This is especially relevant for EKS clusters running the default AWS VPC CNI without the Calico policy add-on, and for any cluster running Flannel alone.

 To debug, watch the datapath, not just the YAML.
 On Cilium, Hubble makes verdicts observable — hubble observe --verdict DROPPED shows exactly which flow was denied and which policy denied it, turning a guessing game into a lookup.
 On Calico, flow logs and calicoctl surface the same drop-with-reason data.
 Per the CNI debugging community, dropped-flow visibility is the fastest way to distinguish a misconfigured policy from a missing one — and that distinction usually points straight at either the DNS rule or a CIDR that’s scoped wrong.